zairdon20/Bookstore/README.md

 ## Acknowledgments

-Thanks to everyone who helped me and showed me support.
+Thanks to everyone who helped me.

 ## License
 This project is [MIT](./MIT.md) licensed.